brunorijsman/openssl-qkd/doc/security-in-the-classical-internet.md

 There are several algorithms (also known as ciphers) for symmetric encryption, such as for example the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), the [International Data Encryption Algorithm (IDEA)](https://en.wikipedia.org/wiki/International_Data_Encryption_Algorithm), and [Blowfish](https://en.wikipedia.org/wiki/Blowfish_(cipher)).

-Each algorithm are multiple variations (so-called modes) and supports multiple key sizes (for example 128 bits, 256 bits, 512 bits etc.)
+Each algorithm are multiple variations (so-called modes) and supports multiple key sizes (for example 128 bits, 192 bits, 256 bits etc.)

 Symmetric encryption is very fast and can be implemented in hardware.
 As a random example, the [Juniper PTX10K-LC1105 line card](https://www.juniper.net/documentation/en_US/release-independent/junos/topics/reference/specifications/line-card-ptx10k-lc1105.html) has 30 MacSec Ethernet ports, where each port can do 100 Gbps AES256 encryption at wire-speed, for a total of 3 Tbps of encryption and decryption per card.